TabSplit — A Splitwise Alternative

 Testing the app in the wild brought in a continuous stream of feedback, particularly around how information was presented and manipulated.
 I had to rapidly iterate on the UI to solve friction points:

-Mental Models: "My Tab" vs "Center Table" Users were confused about the shared space.
-I had to visually clarify the distinction between the "Center Table" (shared items) and "My Tab", and ensure the navigation between the two was seamless.
+Users were confused about the shared space.
+I had to visually clarify the distinction between the "Center Table" (shared items like appetizers) and "My Tab" (personal orders), and ensure the navigation between the two was seamless.

-Frictionless Data Entry Added distinct input fields for item name and price, made the entire box clickable to add items, and introduced a quick checkmark feature to send items straight to the Center Table.
+Users kept getting bogged down in multiple field inputs.
+I added distinct input fields for item name and price, made the entire box clickable to add items, and introduced a quick checkmark feature to send items straight to the Center Table.

-Granular Splitting Added a manual splitting option with a list of checkboxes, giving users absolute control over exactly who was splitting which specific item.
+Implemented drag-and-drop cards to make shifting items between people feel physical and intuitive.
+Added a manual splitting option with a list of checkboxes, giving users absolute control over exactly who was splitting which specific item.

 Reflection